sandstorm/caddy-nats-bridge/README.md

-# Caddy-NATS
+# Caddy-NATS-Bridge

+> NOTE: This package is originally based on https://github.com/codegangsta/caddy-nats,
+> which has greatly inspired me to work on this topic.
+Because we want to use this
+> package in our core infrastructure very heavily and I had some specific ideas
+> around the API, I created my own package based on the original one.
+>
+> tl;dr: Pick whichever works for you - Open Source rocks :)

-`caddy-nats` is a caddy module that allows the caddy server to interact with a [NATS](https://nats.io/) server.
+`caddy-nats-bridge` is a caddy module that allows the caddy server to interact with a [NATS](https://nats.io/) server.
 This extension supports multiple patterns: publish/subscribe, fan in/out, and request reply.